2. Aggressively mitigating contagions

 Up until March 2020, teachers could teach incredible lessons using minimal technology.
 However, not using technology stopped being a viable choice with distance and blended learning.
 More teachers are much more technologically savvy than before the pandemic and will continue embracing EdTech tools.

-They discovered that EdTech tools helped overcome obstacles such as access, logistics, differentiation, engagement, and data gathering.
+They discovered that EdTech progressive teaching tools helped overcome obstacles such as access, logistics, differentiation, engagement, and data gathering.
 Responding teachers plan to continue using video conferencing, learning management systems, and assessment and curriculum platforms.

 Using so many digital resources significantly reduced the amount of paper students used.
 Teachers found that they preferred fewer papers because they didn’t have to carry and keep track of so many things.
 These teachers also appreciated spending less time at the copy machine creating packets.
 Students, though, are a little sad that “the dog ate my homework” is less believable when the homework was digital.